Developmental and/or Autism Assessment

 Development is important for all children.
 While each child develops on their own trajectory, being too far outside typical development can be a source of concern.
 Understanding your child's development allows you to identify strengths and areas for growth.
 This information supports you in considering what services your child might benefit from as well as how you can continue to support a positive growth trajectory.

 Intervening early is important and can be more efficient and effective.
-Developmental testing is offered for children birth to 6 and can include preschool and home observations as needed.
+Developmental testing is offered for children birth to 18 and can include school and home observations as needed.
 Exploring areas of social-emotional, fine motor, gross motor, communication, and cognitive development can be part of the testing process.
 The evaluation process may include interviews, observations, assessment tools, and in-person assessment.

 Learning Assessment /Psychoeducational Testing